Senganen Garden is the Shimazu lords’ country villa garden — an Edo-era Japanese garden with a unique twist.

-Senganen Garden is the Shimazu lords’ country villa garden — an Edo-era Japanese garden with a unique twist: Sakurajima volcano sits across the bay as a “borrowed scenery” backdrop.
+Sakurajima volcano sits across the bay as a “borrowed scenery” backdrop, so the view changes with every step you take.
 The 5-hectare grounds also house the original Iso residence and the Shoko Shuseikan industrial heritage museum.
-With kids, it’s a 2-hour family stop with stunning volcano views.

 Why Senganen works for families

-Senganen was built in 1658 specifically to showcase Sakurajima — and that view from across the bay is genuinely world-class.
-The garden is stroller-friendly, the Iso residence has interactive history exhibits for kids, and the Shoko Shuseikan museum tells Japan’s industrial revolution story with hands-on samurai-era machinery exhibits.
+The garden is mostly stroller-friendly, the Iso residence has interactive history exhibits, and the Shoko Shuseikan museum tells Japan’s industrial revolution story with hands-on samurai-era machinery that keeps curious kids engaged.

 - Garden area: 5 hectares; 90-min walking loop at kid pace